nopara73/ZeroLink/README.md

 ### B. Post-Mix Wallet

-The privacy requirements of the post-mix wallet are much stronger, than the pre-mix wallet's.
+The privacy requirements of the post-mix wallet are stronger, than the pre-mix wallet's.
-A post-mix wallet MUST NOT breach its users privacy and it SHOULD work in only one way.
-As an example if the post-mix wallet enables its users to use both [P2WPKH and P2WSH](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki), then a set of users will naturally converge to one type of usage that would lead an observer to valuable conclusions.
+A post-mix wallet MUST NOT breach its users privacy and it SHOULD work in the same way as every other post-mix wallet.
+For example if only one wallet software is used as a post-mix wallet and it supports Replace-by-Fee (https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki) Blockchain analysis cannot come to valuable conclusions.
+However if different wallet softwares are used as post-mix wallets and one of them does not support it, blockchain analysis can identify which wallet software is used as a post-mix wallet.
-In future multiple implementations are created for post-mix wallets, those will want to use the liquidity of existing ZeroLink deployments as it is important, these implementations are indistinguishable from the first implementation.
-For example, when they are sending a transaction they MUST order the outputs of in the same way as the first implementation does.
+The first implementation of post-mix wallet will set precedents.
+In the future, when multiple implementations are created, it is important that these implementations are indistinguishable from the first implementation.

+**Basic Post-Mix Wallet Requirement** refers to the requirement that the wallet software must fulfil in order to avoid after-mix deanonymization, assuming the wallet software is the only wallet software that is used as a post-mix wallet of a specific mix.
+**Post-Mix Wallet Uniformity Requirement** refers to the requirement that the wallet software must fulfil in order to avoid after-mix deanonymization, assuming the wallet software is NOT the only wallet software that is used as a post-mix wallet of a specific mix.

 #### Coin Selection
+**Basic Post-Mix Wallet Requirement:** *Post-mix wallet MUST prevent joining inputs together.*

 ![](http://i.imgur.com/BbSM9N4.png)

-If the post-mix wallet would function as a normal Bitcoin wallet, too, the observer would notice post-mix transactions, those are joining together mixed outputs.
+If the post-mix wallet would function as a normal Bitcoin wallet, the observer would notice post-mix transactions, those are joining together mixed outputs.
 In this case the real anonymity set of all the users who participated in the same mixes would suffer.
 Adding coin control feature to the post-mix wallet account in the same way Bitcoin Core does encourages more conscious post-mix wallet management.
-Nevertheless users would eventually still join inputs together.
+Nevertheless, users would eventually still join inputs together.
 ![Coin Control Feature](http://i.imgur.com/i67J7JS.png)
 It is better to prevent input joining in post-mix wallets altogether.
-This of course naturally restricts the useability of the wallet.
+This, of course naturally restricts the useability of the wallet.
 This prevents the users from making bigger denomination payments at first, then they are constrained to spend a maximum of their biggest change amount.
 This is expected to be violated in many ways, such as a user could keep sending out its freshly mixed coins to another wallet and join their inputs together there.
 This restriction however is necessary in order to narrow the gap between the theoretical and real anonymity set of all users of the mixer.

 To enhance useability of a post-mix wallet
 - the wallet MAY implement coin control feature,